lonkamikaze/bsda2/src/bsda_obj.md

 not be possible to provide different parameters to the init and cleanup methods in that case.

-The following example shows how to reset an object referenced by "foobar".
+The following example shows how to reset an object referenced by `foobar`.

 	$foobar.reset